-Happy birthday to Isaac Newton | EarthSky.org
+EarthSky | Isaac Newton born today in 1643

 Isaac Newton was born on January 4, 1643, at Woolsthorpe Manor House in the United Kingdom.
-Newton became a mathematician, physicist and astronomer, and he is now world-famous as a scientist who helped us understand the universe through his discoveries that became the basis of many scientific principles.
+Newton became a mathematician, physicist and astronomer.
+He is now world-famous as a scientist who helped us understand the universe through his discoveries, that became the basis of many scientific principles.

-Newton published his insights in three famous volumes that together are titled the Philosophiae Naturalis Principia Mathematica (Mathematical Principles of Natural Philosophy), often referred to as simply Principia, which is, by all accounts, a masterpiece.
+Newton published his insights in three famous volumes titled the Philosophiae Naturalis Principia Mathematica (Mathematical Principles of Natural Philosophy), often referred to as simply Principia, which is, by all accounts, a masterpiece.
 In this work, Newton states his three laws of motion, which today form the foundation of classical celestial mechanics.
 Principia also lays out Newton’s revelations about gravity.

-EarthSky’s lunar calendar shows the moon phase for every day in 2021.
-Going fast.
-Order yours before they’re gone!
+Available now!
+2023 EarthSky lunar calendar.
+A unique and beautiful poster-sized calendar showing phases of the moon every night of the year!
+And it makes a great gift.

-Newton’s Three Laws of Motion.
-They’re called laws, but they’re really descriptions of fundamental truths about our physical universe.
+While they’re called laws, they’re really descriptions of fundamental truths about our physical universe.

 1. An object at rest will remain at rest unless acted on by an outside force.
 An object in motion continues in motion with the same speed and in the same direction unless acted upon by an outside force.
-This law is often called the law of inertia.
+This is the law of inertia.
 Read more about Newton’s First Law of Motion.

-2. When a force acts on a mass, acceleration is produced.
+2. When a force acts on a mass, it produces acceleration.
 The greater the mass of the object being accelerated, the greater the amount of force needed to accelerate the object.
 Read more about Newton’s Second Law of Motion.

 3. For every action there is an equal and opposite reaction.
 Read more about Newton’s Third Law of Motion.

-Newton’s revelations about gravity.
 Remember the story of the apple falling on Newton’s head?
 While not necessarily true in all its details, Newton apparently observed an apple fall from a tree and began thinking that, in order to fall on the ground, the apple was accelerated from zero when it hung on the tree.

-According to his Second Law of Motion, acceleration is produced when a force acts on an object.
+So according to his Second Law of Motion, acceleration is produced when a force acts on an object.
 Newton must have thought, what is that force?
-He came to understand this force as what every school child today knows as gravity.
+Then he came to understand this force as what every school child today knows as gravity.

 Newton’s great revelation was that the force of gravity doesn’t just extend to the tops of apple trees.
 If an apple tree were as high as a mountain, for example, the apple would still fall.
 The force would still be operating.
 Newton’s insight was that the force of gravity extends much farther … to the moon.
-He recognized that the orbit of the moon around Earth is a consequence of the force of gravity.
+Thus, he recognized that the orbit of the moon around Earth is a consequence of the force of gravity.

 Indeed, the force of gravity extends throughout space.
 Today, physicists refer to Newton’s ideas about gravity as the universal law of gravitation.

 Others who followed Newton – particularly Albert Einstein – refined our understanding of gravity.
-The most accurate description of gravity today can be found in Einstein’s general theory of relativity, which asserts that gravity is a consequence of the curvature of space-time.
+In fact, the most accurate description of gravity today is in Einstein’s general theory of relativity, which asserts that gravity is a consequence of the curvature of space-time.

 Fascinated by Newton’s revelations about gravity?
 Check out this 15-minute video: